 Workshop "Linguistische Wikipedistik" (Linguistic Wikipediology) on the 17th November 2017 at the University of Mannheim

 The Wikipedia is not only one of the most successful projects in Web 2.0, it is also increasingly being received as a unique linguistic resource that demonstrates impressively the heterogeneous character of natural languages.
 The aim of the workshop "Linguistische Wikipedistik", which is organised by the Department of German Linguistics (Eva Gredel, Laura Herzberg, Angelika Storrer), is to show the various language-related perspectives on the subject of the study of the Wikipedia as well as to discuss convergences and divergences between the theoretical and methodical approaches.
 The workshop is directly followed by the WikiDACH 2017, a barcamp of the German-speaking Wikipedia community, which is held upon invitation of Eva Gredel.
 It will take place on the 18th and 19th November 2017 at the University of Mannheim.
-Details on the program will follow at the end of August.
+For further information, please click here.

 French-German colloquium on standards for corpora of computer-mediated communication at the University of Duisburg-Essen